DavidCEllis/ducktools-classbuilder/README.md

 ### What if I want to use type hints instead of slots? ###

 Really?
-Have you heard of `dataclasses`?
+Have you heard of [dataclasses](https://docs.python.org/3/library/dataclasses.html)?

 But we can also do that.
-These classes will not be slotted, however.
+These classes will not be slotted, however, due to the issues mentioned earlier.

 ```python
 import sys